HiPerCoRe/KTT/documentation/ktt_api.md

 * `void printResult(const size_t kernelId, const std::string& filePath, const PrintFormat& printFormat) const`:
 Prints tuning results for specified kernel to given file.
 Valid results will be printed only if method `tuneKernel()` was already called for corresponding kernel.

+* `std::vector<ParameterValue> getBestConfiguration(const size_t kernelId) const`:
+Returns best configuration for specified kernel.
+Valid configuration will be returned only if method `tuneKernel()` was already called for corresponding kernel.

 Result validation methods
 -------------------------